RickStrahl/LiveReloadServer/README.md

 The second setting ensures that you can **refresh a client side page** which forces a server refresh.
 The page will rewrite the current 404 request by accessing the specified URL which typically will be `/index.html`.
 Since the URL stays the same the Blazor page should then navigate then to the desired client side URL on refresh.

 ### SPA Client Side Routing Fallback: FolderNotFoundFallbackPath
-If you're using this server against a SPA application that uses **client side routing**, you need to enable server side route  fallback so that client side routes not handled by the server serve the SPA home page - typically `index.html`.
+If you're using this server against a SPA application that uses **client side routing**, you may need to enable server side route fallback for extensionless Urls, so that client side routes not handled by the server can be served by the SPA home page - typically `index.html` - as a client side route.
 This is done via the `--FolderNotFoundFallbackPath` configuration switch which points to the SPA start URL.

+By default this value is `null` and an invalid folder route causes a `404 - Not Found` response.
+But you can set this setting to a local url like `/index.html` or `/404NotFound.html`

-When this setting is enabled any extensionless URL fired against the server that isn't handled serves up the specified site relative URL which typically is `/index.html`.
+When this setting is enabled any extensionless URL fired against the server that isn't handled serves up the specified site relative Url.

 You can do this with: